roadsnail/Pi-ve/README.md

 * Step 2 of the guide - Installing - instructions to
 install Node.js may be omitted as this will have been installed earlier during the node-RED install.

-* Also in section 5 of the official guide, the instruction that refers to installation of Zigbee2MQTT on a Pi 1 or Zero and modification of
+* Also in section 5 of the official guide, the instruction that refers to the installation of Zigbee2MQTT on a Pi 1 or Zero and modification of
 ExecStart should be ignored

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.